austin-leung/Keys-to-Success/README.md

          * store this location

-   * Rotate 90 degrees until the stepping stone in front of is valid.
+   * Rotate 90 degrees until the stepping stone in front of is valid and is unvisited.
 Rotate up to 4 times.

          * Move to the stepping stone in front of you